JohnEstropia/CoreStore/README.md

 ```

 ## Objective-C support
-CoreStore 2.0 was a big move to address the large number of apps starting to convert from Objective-C to Swift.
-The basic problem is this: The cost of converting all code base to Swift is very big, so most apps are forced to do undergo a *transitional* ObjC-Swift hybrid phase.
-This used to mean that these apps could not use the Swifty-est libraries out there yet, or that they may have to write their own bridging methods just to make new code usable in their old Objective-C code.
+> ⚠️Objective-C support is planned to be deprecated in a future CoreStore version.

-With 2.0, all CoreStore types are still written in pure Swift, but they now have Objective-C "bridging classes" that are visible to Objective-C code.
+All CoreStore types are still written in pure Swift, but most core types have Objective-C "bridging classes" that are visible to Objective-C code.
 To show a couple of usage examples:

 <table>
 <tr><th>Swift</th><th>Objective-C</th></tr>